UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-02-04-team18-deepfake-detection.md

 ## Detecting Deepfakes: Generative Adversarial Networks

+While Deepfake generation has become a standard problem that is commonly solved with the use of GANs, detection is a much more nuanced task.
+One option is  the architecture now known as MesoNet, which is a CNN architecture.
+The architecture consists of four alternating layers of convolutions and pooling, a dense network, and hidden layer and utilizes Batch normalization and ReLu activation.
+The other solution path involves utilizing the fact that deep fakes are generated with GANs.
+By extracting the discriminators, we can use them as a module specifically to detect deep fakes.

 You can add an image to your survey like this:
 ![YOLO]({{ '/assets/images/UCLAdeepvision/object_detection.png' | relative_url }})